jverzani/Mustache.jl/README.md

 (A string is used -- and not a `mt` macro above -- so that string interpolation can happen.)

+### Partials

+Partials are used to include partial templates into a template.

+Partials begin with a greater than sign, like `{{> box.tpl }}`.
+In this example, the file `box.tpl` is opened and inserted into the template, then populated.
+A full path may be specified.

+They also inherit the calling context.

+In this way you may want to think of partials as includes, imports, template expansion, nested templates, or subtemplates, even though those aren't literally the case here.

 ## Alternatives

 `Julia` provides some alternatives to this package which are better suited for many jobs: